certifytheweb/certifytheweb/README.md

 ![App Screenshot](https://certifytheweb.com/images/screens/Status.png)

 Unlike most other ACME certificate tools, Certify The Web is commercially supported.
-We have been operating commercially since 2017.
+We have been operating commercially since 2017 and this also allows us to sponsors some of the other open source apps and libraries we use.